SpM-lab/irlib/README.md

 By default, the Python modules will be installed into a per user site-packages directory.
 If you want the modules to be installed into a system site-packages directory, please pass "-DINSTALL\_INTO\_USER\_SITE_PACKAGES\_DIRECTORY=OFF" to cmake.

+## Contributors
+Hiroshi Shinaoka, Naoya Chikano, Junya Otsuki

 ## Examples
 You can find examples below the directory "examples" in the source directory.

 ## License
-All files except for those in the directory "thirdparty" are licensed under GPLv3 or any later version.
+All files except for those in the directory "thirdparty" are licensed under MIT license.
 See LICENSE.txt for more details.